Joint Composite Latent Space Bayesian Optimization: High-Dimensional Composite Objective Optimization

 \subsection{Related Work}

 \paragraph{Bayesian Optimization of Composite Functions} \citet{astudillo2019composite} pioneered this area by proposing a method that exploits composite structure in objectives to improve sample efficiency.
 This work is a specific instance of grey-box BO, which extends the classical BO setup to treat the objective function as partially observable and modifiable~\citep{astudillo2021thinking}.
 Grey-box BO methods, particularly those focusing on composite functions, have shown dramatic performance gains by exploiting known structure in the objective function.

 For example,~\citet{astudillo2021bayesian} propose a framework for optimizing not just a composite function, but a much more complex, interdependent network of functions. \citet{maddox2021hdbo} tackled the issue of high-dimensional outputs in composite function optimization.
 They proposed a technique that exploits Kronecker structure in the covariance matrices when using Matheron's identity to optimize composite functions with tens of thousands of correlated outputs.
-However, scalability in the number of observations is limited (to the hundreds) due to computational and memory requirements. \citet{candelieri2023wasserstein} propose to map the original problem into a space of discrete probability distributions measured with a Wasserstein metric, and by doing so show performance gains compared to traditional approaches, especially as the search space dimension increases.
+However, scalability in the number of observations is limited (to the hundreds) due to high computational and memory requirements.

+\citet{candelieri2023wasserstein} propose to map the original problem into a space of discrete probability distributions measured with a Wasserstein metric, and by doing so show performance gains compared to traditional approaches, especially as the search space dimension increases.
 In the context of incorporating qualitative human feedback,~\citet{lin2022preference} introduced Bayesian Optimization with Preference Exploration (BOPE), which use preference learning leveraging pairwise comparisons between outcome vectors to reducing both experimental costs and time.
 This approach is especially useful when the function $g$ is not directly evaluable but can be elicited from human decision makers.
-While the majority of existing research on BO of composite structures focuses on leveraging pre-existing knowledge of objective structures, advancements in representation learning methods, such as deep kernel learning~\citep{wilson2016deep, wilson2016stochastic}, offer a new avenue.
-These methods enable the creation of learned latent representations for GP models.
-Despite this potential, there has been limited effort to explicitly utilize these expressive latent structures to enhance and scale up gray box optimization.